ory/keto/docs/docs/index.md

 mechanisms.
 If you came looking for the answer to the question:

 - Is a certain user allowed to modify this blog article?
-- Is this service is allowed to print that document?
+- Is this service allowed to print that document?
 - Is a member of the ACME organisation allowed to modify data of one of their tenants?
 - Is this process allowed to execute that worker when coming from IP 10.0.0.2